superlinked/VectorHub/docs/contributing/style_guide.md

 Use simple language wherever possible; write like you speak.
 Be minimal; less is more.
 Use **adjectives** only when they add value.

-In general, aim for short sentences.
+In general, write short sentences.

 #### LENGTH
 Articles must be **at least 800 but less than max 2500 words**.